Suzuki Cultus: Second generation (1988)

-The second generation Cultus was first appeared in Japan in September 1988, followed by its European debut as the Swift at the Brussels Auto Salon in October.
+The second generation Cultus first appeared in Japan in September 1988, followed by its European debut as the Swift at the Brussels Auto Salon in October.
 General Motors, whose Design Center assisted in its development, designated it the GM M platform.
 The chassis, engines, and drivetrains were developed by Suzuki, being mostly modified variants of the first generation Cultus.
 The second generation offered new styling and four-wheel independent strut suspension.
 A turbocharged three-cylinder version remained fairly popular in Canada, which was the only market for the version which was not even available in its homeland Japan.

 It was available with a 1.0-liter three-cylinder with a power output of 53 PS, a 1.3-liter four-cylinder, and later a 1.6-liter four-cylinder (for the sedan only).
 The higher powered Cultus/Swift GTi had an improved G13B engine which featured hollow camshafts, stronger web casting on the engine block, a better flowing intake manifold (the prior generation intake manifold had its shape compromised to fit into the engine bay), and its ECU now had electronic control over ignition timing.
 It now put out 101 PS of power.
 The GTi also featured all wheel disc brakes.
 Japanese GTi's have a much higher compression ratio (11.5:1) and accordingly more power at 115 PS, and were also offered with permanent four-wheel drive.

 In June 1989, Suzuki introduced their first three-box sedan since the discontinuation of the Fronte 800 in 1969.
 Sold as the "Cultus Esteem" in Japan, it was also available with a larger 1.6-liter engine never offered in the hatchbacks.
 In the Japanese market, the 1.3-liter single-cam engine was changed to a 16-valve version in July 1990, which increased power to 82 PS.
 Suzuki facelifted the Cultus in July 1991 for the 1992 model year.
 The update involved the relocation of the rear license plate to the rear bumper from in between the tail lamps.
 The gap vacated by the license plate was filled in with either a black plastic panel or translucent red perspex panel integrating with the tail lamps.
 At the front, Suzuki revised the bumper's airdam, and inside, the interior was substantially re-designed.
-In the Japanese market, the Cultus Esteem's carburetted 1.6 was replaced by a single-point fuel injection 1.5-liter G15A engine with 91 PS, to fit a lower tax category.
+In the Japanese market, the Cultus Esteem's carburetted 1.6-liter engine was replaced by a single-point fuel injection 1.5-liter G15A engine with 91 PS, to fit a lower tax category.
 The single-cam 1.3 was also updated with fuel injection in July 1991, although its power remained 82 PS.